-Development of Use Cases in Agri-Food Data Spaces
+Use Case Development in Agri-Food Data Spaces

-What is a use case?
+What is a Use Case?

 - New products or services.

-- Improved operational efficiency.
+- Improvement of operational efficiency.

-- Joint resolution of sector-specific challenges.
+- Joint resolution of sector challenges.

 - Defining a data model.

-- Focusing the development on data-driven decisions.
+- Focusing development on data-driven decisions.

-3. Consensus and requirements
+3. Consensus and Requirements

 A collaboration model is built among participants: